Explore First, Exploit Next: The True Shape of Regret in Bandit Problems

-We revisit lower bounds on the regret in the case of multi-armed bandit problems.
-We obtain non-asymptotic, distribution-dependent bounds and provide straightforward proofs based only on well-known properties of Kullback-Leibler divergences.
-These bounds show in particular that in an initial phase the regret grows almost linearly, and that the well-known logarithmic growth of the regret only holds in a final phase.
-The proof techniques come to the essence of the information-theoretic arguments used and they are deprived of all unnecessary complications.
+\ABSTRACT{ We revisit lower bounds on the regret in the case of multi-armed bandit problems.
+We obtain non-asymptotic, distribution-dependent bounds and provide simple proofs based only on well-known properties of Kullback-Leibler divergences.
+These bounds show in particular that in the initial phase the regret grows almost linearly, and that the well-known logarithmic growth of the regret only holds in a final phase.
+The proof techniques come to the essence of the information-theoretic arguments used and they involve no unnecessary complications. }